 Email campaigns are also simple to measure, allowing you to keep track of your progress and make important changes that result in additional successes.
 It is one great way to stay in contact with past customers.
 Newsletters aren’t just good for advertising.
 They’re also an excellent way to get email addresses for later email campaigns (e.g. sending coupons) and for letting customers know what has been going on with your business.

 But developing that, the first few times can be tricky.
 Here’s what you need to know.

-If you want to keep your readers reading after their first one you have to give them information they’re interested in.
+If you want to keep your readers reading after the first one you have to give them the information they’re interested in.
 There are several ways you can find out what they want.
 First, there are standbys like special deals or coupons in each newsletter that will be a safe thing to add at first.
 Another idea, if you have a blog, is to expand on your popular articles in the newsletter.
 Finally, if you have a good rapport with your customers already, like on social media, just ask them!

 Hire a Pro

 Unless you have desktop publishing or writing experience in the past, it’s much better to hire a professional to design and write your letter.
 Customers prefer to see professionally-designed email newsletters than something sloppy.
 Even if you go text only (perhaps a good idea in the beginning), your writing still needs to be accurate to convey professionalism.

 If you hire someone, do it at least two weeks in advance to give them time to write it and your time to proof it.
 A single newsletter should not be very expensive, though the price will vary depending on the length of the piece, the complexity of the design, and the experience of the writer.